onstuimig/bruut-duplicator/readme.md

 ## Usage

-Include the duplicator.js plugin (included in Bruut 3.x) and create a new `instance` of Duplicator, attaching it to a element with `data-duplicate`:
+Import the duplicator.js plugin and create a new `instance` of Duplicator, attaching it to a element with `data-duplicate`:

+	import {Duplicator} from 'bruut-duplicator';

 	document.addEventListener("DOMContentLoaded", function () {
 	    var duplicateTrigger = document.getElementById('my-duplicator');